Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Feature_Tutorials/05-AI-engine-versal-integration/README.md

     dmesg -n 4 && echo "Hide DRM messages..."
     ```

-    This will set up the design to run emulation and remove any unnecessary DRM messaging.
+    This command sets up the design to run emulation and removes any unnecessary DRM messaging.

 3. Run the design using the following command: